 GPS coordinates: Latitude N 35.372664 | Longitude E 24.471120

-From Rethymnon’s Fortress, reach the seaside promenade and walk for about 10 minutes until you reach the Old Venetian Port.
+From Rethymnon’s Fortress, reach the seaside promenade and walk for about 10 minutes to the Old Venetian Port.

-Often compared to the other Venetian port of Crete, in Chania, this smaller harbor has a completely different style and character.
-Walk all the way to the old lighthouse and choose a table in one of the several seaside tavernas to enjoy a glass of fresh orange juice and soak in the views of the old port.
+Often compared to the other Venetian port, the one in Chania, this smaller harbor has a different style and character.
+Walk all the way to the old lighthouse to enjoy a different perspective of the harbor or choose a table in a seaside taverna.
+Enjoy a glass of fresh orange juice and soak in the views of the old port.

-The old Venetian port was build in the 13th century and it was a trading port that the Venetians merchants used during their long rule of the island.
-Later on, when the Ottoman Empire conquered Crete, it was also used by the Turkish navy.
+The old Venetian port was built in the 13th century.
+It was a trading port that the Venetian merchants used during their long rule of the island.
+Later on, when the Ottoman Empire conquered Crete, it was also used by the Turkish Navy.

-The Lighthouse located in the old Venetian port of Rethymnon is another Egyptian lighthouse, just like the lighthouse in Chania’s old town.
-It’s a nine-meer structure which stands on the old sea wall.
-For those interested in getting a closer look, they can walk along that wall to access the old faro
+The Lighthouse in the old Venetian port of Rethymnon is another Egyptian lighthouse, just like the one in Chania’s old town.
+It’s a nine-meter structure which stands on the old sea wall.
+You can a closer look walking along that wall to access the old faro.

-During the 180s, the Turkish handed the rule of the island to the Egyptian government and these built the present lighthouse, although many believe it actually stands on top of an older lighthouse built by the Venetians, just as in Chania.
+During the 180s, the Turkish handed the rule of the island to the Egyptian government who built the present lighthouse.
+However, many believe that it stands on top of an older lighthouse built by the Venetians, just as in Chania.

-There are endless artisan shops in the alleys of the old town where it’s possible to buy anything from locally made crafts, to olive oil, raki or the sweeter version made with honey (rakomelo), but also cosmetic products, antiques, leather products, and musical instruments, to mention a few.
+There are endless artisan shops in the alleys of the old town where you can get anything you want.
+From locally made crafts to olive oil, raki, or the sweeter version made with honey (rakomelo).
+You can also purchase cosmetics, antiques, leather products, and musical instruments, to mention a few.

-If you’re looking for the perfect souvenir to take back home, check the different workshops in town.
-Painters, sculptors, and artisans sell jewelry, paintings, figures sculpted in wood, masks, and even glass lamps.
-There’s also a wide variety of t-shirts and other locally made garments to choose from.
+If you’re looking for the perfect souvenir, check the different workshops in town.
+Painters, sculptors, and artisans sell jewelry, paintings, figures sculpted in wood, masks, and even lamps.

-The old town of Rethymnon is fairly small but there are so many things to do that usually just a morning in town is not enough.
-If you’re willing to discover more of if you have a few more hours, it’s not hard to come up with ideas about the things you can do in the afternoon.
+The old town of Rethymnon is fairly small but there are so many things to do that usually a morning in town is not enough.
+If you’re willing to discover more or if you have a few extra hours, it’s not hard to come up with ideas about things to do in the afternoon.
 Before moving on, though, let’s go for a quick lunch in town.

-In order to make the most of your day in Rethymnon, it’s a great idea to grab a quick lunch and keep walking and exploring.
-If that’s the case, these are a few convenient options for a fast lunch.
-Here’s where to eat a quick lunch in Rethymnon.
+To make the most of your day in Rethymnon, grab a quick lunch, and keep walking and exploring.
+These are a few convenient options for a fast lunch.
+Here’s where to eat a quick lunch in Rethymnon:

 (Damvergi Street, old town).

-Takis Place Beer – Restaurant: Right opposite Paralias Rethymnon (the city beach of Rethymnon), quick dishes and a great selection of beers.
+Takis Place Beer – Restaurant: Right opposite Paralias Rethymnon (the city beach), it serves quick dishes and a great selection of beers.
 The restaurant also offers sunbeds on the beach with drinks included.